 First, dice the chicken and onion and season the chicken with salt and pepper.
 Prepare a deep pan or skillet to cook the chicken in, and also begin to boil a large pot of water (see recipe for details).
-In the deep pan, add a portion of your water, the onion, and chicken and bring to a boil.
+In the deep pan, add a portion of water, the onion, and chicken and bring to a boil.
 Cover the pan and cook until chicken is cooked through.
 Preparing the chicken this way gives it more flavor than if you were to boil the meat and then shred it once cooked.
 Some people don’t like onion in dishes, but in this recipe it really adds flavor and as long as you dice it small enough, it almost becomes undetectable once it boils for so long.

 While the chicken cooks, dice the carrots and celery and add them to the stockpot once the water begins to boil.
 This is when I’ll begin the noodle making process, as well!
 I’ll describe that process below.
 I actually pre-chop the celery and carrots when I know I’m making chicken noodle soup in order to speed everything up and give me more time to make the noodles, which is the most time consuming part of the process.

-Once the chicken is cooked through, add the contents of the pan (water and all) to the boiling pot along with the seasonings and bouillon.
+Once chicken is cooked through, add the contents of the pan (water and all) to the boiling pot along with the seasonings and bouillon.
 As everything boils, test the broth to determine if it needs more of any seasonings or bouillon.

 Now for the noodles!
 If you’ve never made noodles before, don’t worry!
-They only take a few ingredients and are actually simple once you get the hang of it.
+They only take a few ingredients and are simple once you get the hang of it.
 First, mix the wet and dry ingredients separately.
 Next, combine them together, adding more flour if your batter is extremely wet.
 Mix until it is a doughy consistency.
 You’ll know you’ve got it right when it stops sticking to your hands, but still feels smooth (not dry).
 Then, separate the dough into a few manageable chunks, and roll them out into strips about 4-5 inches wide (or however long you want your noodles to be), and thin enough so that they’re not fragile, but not thick either (they’ll gain some volume once you add them to the soup).
 I cheat here and use my Kitchen Aid with pasta attachment, but it is not necessary.
 Next, I use a pizza cutter to cut the noodles to the desired width, or use tiny cookie cutters (fondant/veggie cutters) for a festive flair (check out my heart noodles I made around Valentine’s Day).
 Let the noodles dry a bit until all the ingredients in your pot are cooked through.

 Finally, once the carrots are cooked through and the broth is to your liking, add the noodles to the boiling water and let boil for about 5 minutes.
 Cook time will depend on the thickness of your noodles, but just do a taste test to determine when they’re finished.